-"The Plane Jar: Safe Space" is part of a curated list of group therapy gatherings and support groups that offer a space for sharing experiences, making connections, and providing support to individuals from the community.
-They are not employed or operated by TheMindClan.
-Click here to learn more about TheMindClan 🙂
+"The Plane Jar: Safe Space (Everyday Problems Support Group)" is part of a curated list of group therapy gatherings and support groups.
+They are not employed or operated by TheMindClan.com.
+Click here to learn more here. 🙂

 After our very first CAASA training cycle, one of our primary respondents initiated the idea of starting a support group from the idea that they themselves were not open to therapy and thought that a support group was one way to help them heal.
 They also thought that this will be the best way to introduce means of communication to their best friend who had been abused and was scared of seeking professional help.
 And so this is how we put their plan into action and started our own little safe space.